Rahul5101/AI-Based-Load-Level-Predictor-for-Power-Systems/README.md

-# Load Type Classifier in Power System using Machine Learning
+# Load Type Classifier using Machine Learning

 ## Overview
 This project aims to build a machine learning model to predict the "Load_Type" of a power system based on historical data.
 The classification categories are: